Master of Arts for Teachers of Mathematics (MAT)

 The MAT degree program requires three consecutive summers to complete.
 Students can enter the program any summer, as courses are repeated every third year.
 Classes meet in the mornings from early June to the first week of August so as not to conflict with secondary school calendars.

 A minimum of 30 graduate credits in mathematics are required, with a GPA of 3.0 or higher.
-The standard load is two courses each summer for a total of 9 credits each year.
+The standard load is four courses each summer for a total of 9 credits each year.
 During the second or third summer, students must register for MATH7083 (MAT Project) for 3 credit hours and perform an oral presentation of their MAT project.

 The use of appropriate technology is a component of the program.
 The courses are also open to those who wish to take them only for their enrichment.